Minor in Applied Statistics

 The Department offers a major leading to the Bachelor of Science Degree in Mathematics and Statistics.
 We also offer a minor in mathematics and a minor in applied statistics.
 Students pursuing a degree in Mathematics and Statistics also must have a minor in another discipline.

 All first-time freshmen must successfully complete CAS 100: First Year Experience as a degree requirement.
 Students must enroll during their first term at USA, except for summer-entry students who must enroll in the fall semester following entry.
 ST 335 will fulfill the technology proficiency requirement.

 Students must begin at the proper level and in the proper track in mathematics.
 Students who lack college level credit in mathematics should take the placement exam at least 48 hours prior to registering for a mathematics course.
-Students must call (251) 460-6264 to register to take the test.
-Times and days of the test are available at the department website.
+Students must register online to take the test.
+Times and days of the test as well as registration information are available at the department website.

 A Master of Science degree in Mathematics is offered by the Department of Mathematics and Statistics.
 The program has been designed to meet the varied needs and goals of most students seeking advanced degrees in mathematics.
 The course of study accommodates students interested in traditional and modern mathematics, applied mathematics, statistics, and computer science.

 Students are admitted each semester.
 The following criteria supplement the Graduate School requirements.

 A bachelor's degree in mathematics or in a mathematics-related field from an accredited institution of higher education with a concentration of upper-level mathematics courses including a sequence in advanced calculus or real analysis.